WebVPF/wn-christmas-plugin/README.md

     {% component 'ChristmasSnow' %}

 - `amount` - Number of snowflakes displayed at the same time.
 Default: `50`
-- `size` - размер снежинки.
+- `size` - snowflake size.
 Default: 5
 - `speed` - The speed of falling snowflakes vertically.
 The higher the value, the faster the snowflakes fall.
 Default: `1.5`
 - `wind` - Horizontal wind energy.
 The wind will blow to the right if it is a positive number, and a negative number causes the wind to blow to the left.
 Default: 0
 - `color` - The color of the snowflakes.
 This parameter accepts the color code HEX or RGB, example `#fff`, `#ffffff` or `rgb (255,255,255)`.
 Default: `#fff`